UCLA Ph.D. Student in Ecology & Evolutionary Biology | 2019 - present

 Invasive Crayfish Removal

 Louisiana red swamp crayfish (Procambarus clarkii) were introduced into the Southern California in the 1960s as a bait fish.
-Today, they are common throughout the streams of the Santa Moninca Mountains.
+Today, they are common throughout the streams of the Santa Monica Mountains.
 Invasive crayfish pose a problem to native biodiversity as they prey upon most stream organisms.
-Crayfish are also associated with decreased water quality, stream stability, and even higher incidence of mosquitos!
-In order to control this problematic species, more research was needed on the most effective ways to remove invasive crayfish through passive mechanical traps.
-Our approach included a two-week, field-based comparison study to analyze passive trap effectiveness.
-This research resulted in a pulication in Management of Biological Invasions (linked below).
+Crayfish are also associated with decreased water quality, stream stability, and even higher abundance of mosquitos!
+In order to control this problematic species, I've worked on collaborative research to optimize crayfish trapping and removal.
+This research resulted in a publication in Management of Biological Invasions and Freshwater Science (See Publications).

 Water Quality Monitoring